 AI mountain clips fail almost identically every time: a pretty ridge with no sense of scale, no foreground human, and one flat color across the whole frame.
-The fix isn’t a bigger drone shot — it’s three small cues.
+The fix isn’t a bigger drone shot.
+It’s three small cues.
 Add an altitude marker (snow line, treeline, prayer flags), put a foreground subject in the lower third (hiker, tent, hut), and write the time of day so the sky has a color gradient.
-With those three locked in, almost any AI model can produce a mountain clip that reads “alpine travel” instead of “generic landscape.”
-The 10 prompts below ship those three cues into every template.
+With those three locked in, almost any current model produces a mountain clip that reads “alpine travel” instead of “generic landscape.”
+The 10 prompts below build those three cues into every template.

 What a high-quality video prompt should contain